 Step 3.
 Meanwhile, slice the vegetables in small batches and in the order listed above to minimize oxidation while they wait their turn to be fried (start with just the yuca and parsnips – when those are almost done frying, slice the potato, and so on).
 The red beets can also discolor the lard, so be sure to fry them last.

 Step 4.
 When the melted lard is 350-375 degrees or when a test slice crackles when dropped in, it’s ready.
 Drop enough slices to create a single layer on the surface of the lard.
-Cook for 2-3 minutes, using metal tongs to stir/flip chips as needed to ensure even cooking.
+Cook for 2-3 minutes, using metal tongs to stir and flip the chips as needed to ensure even cooking.

 Step 5.
-Use tongs to transfer cooked chips from the pot to a large surface line with a double layer of paper towels to absorb moisture.
+Use tongs to transfer the cooked chips from the pot to a lined baking sheet lined with a double layer of paper towels to absorb excess moisture.
 Sprinkle both sides with sea salt immediately.
+Add pepper if desired.

 Step 6.
-Continue slicing and cooking in batches until all are done.
+Continue slicing and cooking in batches until all the vegetable chips are done to a perfectly crispy texture.

 Step 7.
-Transfer cooled chips to a serving bowl.
+Transfer cooled veggie chips to a serving bowl.

 - To speed up the process, consider using two large-diameter cooking pots.
 Doubling the surface area will reduce your cooking time by half!